Frequently Asked Questions About Jack Russell Terriers

 The name confusion began with "in-fighting" among rival dog clubs, with some asserting that the breed should look a certain way, while others extolling a different look.
 The end result, after a long legal battle, was that the Jack Russell Terrier Club of America (the largest registry of Jack Russell Terriers in the world) won the exclusive right to use the name Jack Russell Terrier for the dogs they register, dogs that come with JRTCA registration papers.

 The American Kennel Club, the loser of the lawsuit, settled on the name Parson Russell Terrier for the dogs THEY register, dogs that come with AKC registration papers.

 Both the JRTCA and the AKC specify that the breed should be long-legged (square-built), rather than the short-legged, long-backed build that is also commonly seen.
 They will register the short-legged ones, but they don't want them to be shown or bred.
-So the American Russell Terrier Club has emerged to promote the short-legged dogs as Russell Terriers, and eventually they also received AKC recognition.
+So the American Russell Terrier Club emerged to promote the short-legged dogs as Russell Terriers, and eventually they also received AKC recognition.

 In short, though these different builds are basically just variants of the same breed, with the same temperament and behavior, most of the world now recognizes them as separate breeds.
 Genetically-speaking, dividing a breed is never a good idea, since it reduces the number of potential breeding partners, limiting the gene pool at a time when inbreeding is already a serious problem in purebred dogs.

 Is the square-build "better" than the short-legged, long-backed build?

 The square build is certainly a natural build.